 In the 5th position on this list of Orange and White Cat Breeds, we have the American Bobtail, which derives its name from its bobbed or very short tail.

-Believed to be a result of a genetic mutation, American Bobtails are quite popular now, owing to their muscular body and shaggy coats that come in a wide range of shades, especially orange and white.
+Believed to be a result of a genetic mutation, American Bobtails are quite popular now.
+They owe this fame to their muscular body and shaggy coats that come in a wide range of shades, especially orange and white.

 Their intelligent and affectionate personalities as well as adaptable nature make them one of the most desired cat breeds.